 You Have No Privacy

-If your little sister enters without knocking, or the walls are so thin you can't listen to your favorite television shows without disrupting everyone else, then it is time to think about getting your own apartment.
-You will truly cherish being able to do what you want, when you want and without having someone knock on the wall to ask you to "turn it down".
+If your siblings enter without knocking, or the walls are so thin you can't listen to your favorite television shows without disrupting everyone else, then it is time to think about getting your own apartment and move out.
+You will truly cherish being able to do what you want, when you want, and without having someone knock on the wall to ask you to "turn it down".
 This is an important sign that it's time to move out.

 You Don't Manage Your Own Affairs